I am about to admit to you something that makes me SAD.

 Across from Reynolda stands yet another estate…Graylyn.

 The large stone home is so stately and breathtaking, each room more magnificent than the last.
 Again, this home was brought to life by the lady of the house, and she spared no attention to detail.
-Fanciful dining rooms, spiral staircases, another indoor pool, there was nothing too minute not to care about, and the details show it.
+We enjoyed fanciful dining rooms, spiral staircases, another indoor pool, there was nothing too minute not to care about.

 Melanie and I were fortunate enough to be able to call Graylyn home for one evening, and our rooms were over-the-top wonderful.
 Located away from the main house, in what was dubbed The Mews, where originally the horses were to be kept.